Mary Winearls Porter: Later career

 Porter's later work came to revolve around the completion of the Barker Crystallographic.
 The purpose of this index was to gather a thorough database for crystallo-chemical analysis.
-It started with Porter helping Thomas Barker, a lecturer in crystallography at Oxford University, with finishing the index with aid from Reginald Spiller as well.
+It started with Porter helping Thomas Barker, a lecturer in crystallography at the University of Oxford, with finishing the index with aid from Reginald Spiller as well.
 When Barker died in 1931, Porter and Spiller continued the work and published volume one in 1951.
 The second volume was published in 1956, and after the death of Spiller in 1954, Porter published the third volume with a new co-author, L W Codd.
 In total the three volumes contained data on 7300 crystalline substances.
 Although Porter had never actually received credit for the work she had done with Codd.

 Porter went on to be an influential crystallographer.
 She encouraged other female researchers like Dorothy Hodgkin a pioneering female x-ray crystallographer and 1964 Nobel laureate in chemistry, who she mentored and worked with.
 Porter continued her research in crystallography well throughout her life, until the year 1959.
 During these years, Porter was a member of the Somerville College Council from 1937 to 1947.
 In 1948, Porter continued to make contributions to the Corsi Collection at Oxford when she became a fellow of Somerville.
 This was where she would carry out her research until her death in 1980.
 She was also a council member for the Mineralogical Society of Great Britain from 1918 to 1921, 1929 to 1932 and a fellow of the Mineralogical Society of America from 1921 to 1927.

 Porter was at the forefront of emerging crystallography technologies, quickly embracing and contributing to the new era of X-ray crystallography.
 She was involved in publishing a number of research articles concerning X-Ray crystallography in journals such as Mineralogical Magazine, American Mineralogist, Proceedings of the Royal Society, Nature and Acta Crystallographica and continued to make contributions to the Corsi Collection at Oxford.